Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 #### Add Information to the Databases Remotely

 Similar to the this section in the local database, this command ingest a csv file into the table.
 The `SQLALCHEMY_DATABASE_URI` variable again determines the engine string for the database.
-See [this section](#add-information-to-the-databases-locally) above about how to configure the path of the csv file.
+Note that a unique constraint was set to the pair of two columns - `input` and `recommendation`.
+Thus, you might receive unique constraint errors if you insert duplicate pairs into the database.
+See [this section](#add-information-to-the-databases-locally) above about how to configure the path of the csv file if you don't want to use the default for some reason.
+Note that this command might take few minutes to complete.

 ```bash
 make ingest-to-db